Bad News Everyone… You Can’t Export GIFs Directly From After Effects (without a plug-in)

 Each have their own merits depending on how much control you want over file size, quality and whether you have budget to pay for a quick solution as well.

-For more After Effects tutorials then also check out my guide to some of the most underrated shortcuts:
+For more After Effects tutorials then also check out my guide to masking in After Effects:

 And how to split or trim a clip in After Effects: